Nithanaroy/GeoReachRecommender/README.md

 Use the script `import_into_neo.py` to import users, businesses, relationships among users and relationships between users and businesses.
 Make necessary changes to connect to right DB and chunk size (in the `insert()` method).
 Start with an empty database to avoid duplicates.

+###Start Flask Server

+Obtain a Google Maps API key and set its value to an environment variable, `maps_api_key`.
+Install required node modules by running `npm install` in the `static/` folder.